flyingfisch/garmin-instinct-mountain-watchface/README.md

-A pixel-perfect mountain range watch face for the Instinct 2.
+A pixel-perfect mountain range watch face for the Garmin Instinct watch.
 Pixel art all done by me in Affinity Photo 2.

 This is a complete rewrite of my original Instinct 2 Mountain Range watchface.
 This version addresses many requests from the comments section of the old version.
 It is written using the Garmin SDK instead of WFB, allowing me much more flexibility to add more complex features.